-31. FY 2025 Proposed Program Budget
+29. FY 2025 Proposed Program Budget

 - Complete proposed program budget using the template provided in the online application.
 Review the "sample" and "guidelines" tabs provided before completing the template.
-Ensure the requested fund justifications are complete - Ensure administration expenses are limited to 15%.
+Ensure the requested fund justifications are complete. - Ensure administration expenses are limited to 15%.
 The Budget Justification must be thoroughly completed.
 (Please describe in detail each of the line items requested in the budget.
 Employee positions should include brief descriptions of their duties in the program).
 If you are charging an indirect/administrative cost rate then you must remove any other line items related to indirect/administrative expenses.
-If an indirect cost rate is being requested, an approved cost plan from a cognizant agency must be included - If your project's proposed budget will be used to meet another funder's match requirements, be sure to articulate the activities/line items that will be used to meet the match requirement(s).
-Include the match percentage and applicable regulatory reference(s) in the budget narrative - Include Unit Cost rate for services that are not actual cost.
-These cost may be inclusive with other support services (i.e. nightly bed rate) - Ensure a separate line items are included in for Housing Assistance and Utility Assistance budget item that will be processed through OSCARSS

-• Ensure FAA requested funding is not more than 25% of the Total Agency Budget
+If an indirect cost rate is being requested, an approved cost plan from a cognizant agency must be included. - Include Unit Cost rate for services that are not actual cost.
+These cost may be inclusive with other support services (i.e. nightly bed rate) - Ensure a separate line items are included in for Housing Assistance and Utility Assistance budget item that will be processed through OSCARSS - Ensure FAA requested funding is not more than 25% of the Total Agency Budget

-Click HERE to download the REQUIRED FY 2025 Budget Worksheet Template.
+Click to download the REQUIRED FY 2024 Budget Worksheet Template.
 See ATTACHMENT 9.
 Please upload once you have completed the form.